large/SimpleCrossFrameworkIPC/README.md

-# SimpleCrossPIPE
+# SimpleCrossFrameworkIPC
 Simple IPC between .net and .core

 This is a lightversion of a IPC to be used on either .net or .core and even mixed if you like.
 The "fix" for the conversion is a hack and might not work for later releases.

-As for 06.04.2020 it works as expected between netstandard 2.0 and .net 4.7.2.
+As for 05.05.2020 it works as expected between netstandard 2.0 and .net 4.7.2.

 Class is based on KrakenIPC: https://github.com/darksody/KrakenIPC and Full Duplex Pipes: https://www.codeproject.com/Articles/1179195/Full-Duplex-Asynchronous-Read-Write-with-Named-Pip